editor-js/list-legacy/README.md

 # List Tool for Editor.js

+> [!IMPORTANT]
-This tool is deprecated and is no longer supported.
+> This repository is deprecated and is no longer supported.
-You can use the [New List tool](https://github.com/editor-js/list) with more functionality and compatibility with old data
+Take a look at a new repository [List tool](https://github.com/editor-js/list) with more functionality and compatibility with old data.

 ![](assets/example.gif)